asujaykk/Self-Driving-car/README.md

    Then clone UDACITY behavioural cloning repository to this folder (for finally testing your model)

           git clone https://github.com/udacity/CarND-Behavioral-Cloning-P3.git

+   Also create an anaconda virtual environment with the 'yaml'  file for training and testing your keras model.

+          conda -env -m yaml

 ## 2. Setting up udacity driving simulator.